Printer Access Control¶

 To activate the printer access feature, create two symlinks on the host running VSM Server, as follows:

 The first symlink makes sure tl-limit-printers is run when sessions are started.
 The second makes sure it is run at reconnects to existing sessions.
-More details about the session startup can be found in Section 14.4, “ Customizing the User's Session ”.
+More details about the session startup can be found in Customizing the User’s Session.

 Most applications in a modern Linux distribution doesn’t have this problem.

-Configuration of the printer access control feature is mostly a matter of using tlwebadm (see Chapter 16, Administration of ThinLinc using the Web Administration Interface for details) to add the hardware address of all terminals as well as information about where they are located and which printers are to be available for each location.
+Configuration of the printer access control feature is mostly a matter of using tlwebadm (see The Locations Module for details) to add the hardware address of all terminals as well as information about where they are located and which printers are to be available for each location.

 When a client reports a hardware address that is not present in the database of terminals, or when no hardware address is reported, the default behaviour is to disallow access to all printers, rendering an empty printer list for the user.

-There is however a way to give even unknown terminals access to one or more printers - define a special location and check the Use for unknown terminals and terminals without hardware address checkbox.
+There is however a way to give even unknown terminals access to one or more printers - define a special location and enable the Use for unknown terminals switch.
 Then add the printers that should be available for the unknown terminals.

 One common configuration is to add such a location and then add the thinlocal printer to this location.
 This way, unknown terminals, for example people working from their home computers, will be able to user their locally connected printer, but no other printer will be available.